diogo-santos/spring-cloud-ms/README.md

 Now that the server is running, visit http://localhost:8761 to see the list of exposed applications registered with Eureka

 ## Person business services
-A set of services to provide consume Person services from Eureka Server with Feign
+A set of services to consume Person services from Eureka Server with Feign

 Run person-business-services
 ```